Traditions and History

 Although Tarleton’s athletic history dates to 1904, no nickname for its athletic teams came until 1917 when the college joined The Texas A&M University System and were known as the “Junior Aggies.”
 In 1925 legendary coach and athletic director W.J.
 Wisdom offered the attractive figure of $5 to any student who could come up with a sports moniker that he liked.
 The story has it that one day while walking across campus, Wisdom thought of “Plowboys” (many of Tarleton’s athletes then were agricultural students with rural and farming backgrounds).
 Wisdom liked the name so much he kept the money.

 In 1961, college officials sponsored a contest for a new athletic nickname to reflect Tarleton’s new status as a four-year college.
 Top three vote-getters were “Texans,” “Rockets” and “Packrats.”
 “Texans” was chosen.
 All the men’s athletic teams were referred to as the “Texans”, and the women’s teams slowly became known as the “TexAnns.”
-Last year, the students agreed to refer to all teams as “Texans.”
+In 2019, the students agreed to refer to all teams as “Texans.”
 The Texan Rider emerged in the 1970s as the university mascot.

 Annual Events